steelec/LLM_Coding_Support/README.md

+# Learnings
+- Dense model (27B) almost always better for complex coding
+- 35B 3B MOE is v. fast and pretty good overall, but maybe not as good for complex tasks
+-
 # Running todo
 2. Test new jinja template on CODER COMPAT MTP, hoping it keeps the speed while correcting the looping.
 Performance should be appx equal.
    - this is, so far, very good w/ the atomicchat testing (UDT MTP) but not tested otherwise